akka/akka-projection/docs/src/main/paradox/overview.md

 ## Dependencies

-Akka Projections consist of several modules for specific technologies.
+Akka Projections consists of several modules for specific technologies.
 The dependency section for each module describes which dependency you should define in your project.

 * @ref:[Offset in Cassandra](cassandra.md)